SpringboardPro/clearbooks/README.md

 3. Either:
    1. Copy `clearbooks.py` to your working directory, OR
-   2. Install from the repository using `pip install https://github.com/blokeley/clearbooks` (untested) OR
+   2. Install from the repository using `pip install https://github.com/blokeley/clearbooks.git` OR
    3. Clone the repository using `git` then install from the local repo using `pip`.

 ## Use